Posts

 Image

-Dummett Sugar Mill Ruins - License our images here .
+Dummett Sugar Mill Ruins, Florida - License our images here .
 Ruined chimneys and an old wall of coquina and bricks on the eastern side of Old Dixie Highway.
 What is that?
 U-turn and stop in a small clear on the side of the road.
 Surrounded by a forest of Spanish moss draped oaks, pines, and Florida palms, these are the leftovers of the Dummett Sugar Mill after being destroyed by an Indian attack almost two centuries ago.
 Age, decayed mortar, and intrusions of tree roots have taken a toll of the ruins.
 Colonel Thomas Dummett, an ex-officer of the British Marines, bought these lands by 1825 from John Addison and Bunch.
 A year later, he built the sugar mill and distillery.
 He brought the boiler from Barbados, the island of the Caribbean where he learned the business of sugar production - Dummett fled the place after the slave revolt of 1816, the Bussa commanded rebellion.
-His new sugar mill became the first steam-operated i
+His new sugar mill became the first steam-o

 Camping trip to Tomoka State Park